hiroshimamiya/EPIB607/README.md

 While not required, basic skills in statistical programming (preferably R statistical software) are critical, as the course uses a large number of analysis and visualization examples using R statistical software.
 Students are strongly suggested to take the companion course EPIB613, Intro to Statistical Software.

 ## Learning Objectives
 The aim of this course is to provide students with basic principles of statistical inference applicable to clinical and epidemiologic research so that you can;

-(i) Understand how statistical methods are used in research papers and thus evaluate the quality of quantitative health science papers, (ii) Apply statistical methods in your own research, effectively communicate quantitative results from your analysis (iii) Use the methods learned in this course as a foundation for more advanced biostatistics and epidemiology courses.
+  - Understand how statistical methods are used in research papers and thus evaluate the quality of quantitative health science papers,
+-  Apply statistical methods in your own research,
+-  Effectively communicate quantitative results from your analysis
+-  Use the methods learned in this course as a foundation for more advanced biostatistics and epidemiology courses.

 ## Course time and location